The Steinbright Career Development Center

 Four-year program with co-op: summer only cycle

-Five-year program with co-op: Fall/winter cycle*
+Five-year program with co-op: fall/winter cycle*

 Students are randomly assigned to either the fall/winter (shown above) or spring/summer (not shown) co-op cycle, unless restricted by academic program.

-B. Co-op Cycle Assignments and Policies
+B. Co-op Cycle Assignments and Eligibility

 Students should note that all policies are subject to change.
 For the most current versions of all policies, please go to the Steinbright website: www.drexel.edu/scdc.